 - More modern: Reflects 8 years and 8 months of technical progress since the 50D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 50D emerges as the winner of the contest (14 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 50D comes out slightly ahead of the TG-5 (14 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 50D and the Olympus TG-5 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.